 Diverse software experience

-While your SDRs definitely don’t have to be software experts, they do have to be able to make the most of the sales tools you make available to them.
+While your SDRs don’t have to be software experts, they do have to be able to make the most of the sales tools you make available to them.
 These tools could range from your CRM and call dialers to plugins and email management software.

 Confidence and endurance